 When dog’s relieve themselves by either urinating or defecating, it places pressure on the glands forcing the liquid to expel.
 However, many dogs develop problems with the glands causing the sacs to not empty at all on their own.

-But, there are some great products available that can help heal and support natural emptying.
-I’ve tried several natural products on the market, and the one that seemed to work best for my own dogs was Glandex.
-In fact, I’m currently using it for my little “Abby” who has seasonal allergies.
-It has worked so well that I had to cut back the dosage to using it when needed and I only give her a tiny bit.
+But, there are some great products available like this one that support natural emptying of the glands.
+We’ve tried several natural products on the market, and the one that seemed to work best for our own dogs was Glandex.
+In fact, we currently using it for Abby.
+It has worked so well that we had to cut back the dosage to using it when needed vs daily.

 Here’s the most common reasons why your dog may be having difficulty with his glands: